WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Answer:

-The Orinoco river passes through Colombia and Venezuela in the northern part of South America.
+The Orinoco River passes through Colombia and Venezuela in the northern part of South America.
 A plainland of considerable size stretches along the river basin of the Orinoco.

 Question 4.
 Write a brief note on the highest waterfall of the world.